 "Form follows nature," he says Koichi Takada regarding his vision of a single-family home with a positive environmental impact in Umbria.

-Sunflower House, the "sunflower house" with a positive environmental impact, has a design (guess what?)
-Clearly inspired by the characteristic yellow flower and the way it faces the sunlight.
+Sunflower House, the "sunflower house" with a positive environmental impact, has a design (guess what?) clearly inspired by the characteristic yellow flower and the way in which it turns towards the sunlight.

 A new Bauhaus